-*Canadian and US citizens currently residing in Canada or the United States are asked to contact CISS for domestic rates.
-Taxes are included.
-Information updated: January 31, 2019
+*Canadian citizens and permanent residents currently residing in Canada are asked to contact CISS for domestic rates.
+Information updated: November 23, 2020

-The ideal place to spend your summer in Toronto!
 Our downtown location, in a college which is part of the University of Toronto, puts the city right at your doorstep.
 Just south of the famous neighbourhood of Yorkville, you are a short walk to Yonge Street, coffee shops, stores and so much more.
-Although located right downtown, as a college of the University of Toronto, St. Michael’s campus is extremely secure, providing young teens with a safe living environment.
-Located on the same campus are large classrooms, air conditioned student lounges, and dining facilities that are modern…with a historic charm.
+On campus you will find a comfortable, clean, and safe residence, air conditioned student lounges, and dining facilities that are modern…with a historic charm.
 Finally, WiFi is available throughout the campus.

 We provide you with three meals daily, Monday - Saturday.
 Brunch and dinner are served on Sundays to allow time for you to sleep in.
 All meals are provided in a modern cafeteria which features various stations offering a wide choice of main courses.
-Lunch and dinner are complimented by a full salad bar, dessert offerings and unlimited drinks.
-All students eat together in the university dining hall that is decorated in the history of the school.
-Our meals are cooked on-site by professional staff and meet rigid nutritious standards.
+Lunch and dinner are complemented by a full salad bar, fruit station, dessert offerings and unlimited drinks.
+All students eat together in the university dining hall.
+Our meals follow strict nutritious standards as well as health and safety guidelines.